Can I Cloak Amazon Links?

 Written by Andrew

-We get ask about this because of this section from the Amazon Associates Operating Agreement Program Policies documentation:
+While we aren't lawyers, we draw this conclusion from the Amazon Associates Operating Agreement Program Policies documentation:

 “You will not cloak, hide, spoof, or otherwise obscure the URL of your Site containing Special Links (including by use of Redirecting Links) or the user agent of the application in which Content is displayed or used such that we cannot reasonably determine the site or application from which a customer clicks through such Special Link to the Amazon Site.”